Reclassification of Marijuana: What Trump’s Executive Order Means for Californians

 Don’t wait to get the help you need.
 Contact Ridley Defense today for a free, no-obligation consultation and take the first confident step toward protecting your rights and your future.

-Could Offensive Words May Make You an Criminal Offender in California?
+Could Offensive Words Make You a Criminal Offender in California?

 In California, a heated argument or a few harsh words in public can do more than just spark tension; it can land you with disturbing the peace charges.
 Under California Penal Code §415, using offensive language that’s likely to provoke a violent reaction is treated seriously.
 What might feel like a fleeting outburst can suddenly lead to criminal consequences, affecting not just your record but also your reputation and livelihood.